You can translate the document:

 Attribute with user name

-The next parameter is the Attribute with user name so now we have to select the attribute used for the VDP user name at login time.
-Let’s select a user and see all his attributes:
+The next parameter is the Attribute with user name.
+Now, we have to select the attribute used for the VDP user name at login time.
+To illustrate, let’s select a user and examine all his attributes:

-In Active Directory configurations, the recommended attribute is always sAMAccountName, because it is unique in the Domain (and it is the same identifier used, for example, to authenticate in Windows), but we can choose any other attribute if we want.
+In Active Directory configurations, the recommended attribute is always sAMAccountName, because it is unique in the Domain (and it is commonly the same identifier used for authentication in Windows).
+However,other attributes can be chosen if necessary.

-Selecting sAMAccountName, users will have to use it when using the VDP Administration Tool.
-In the example, the user “Brandon Stevenson” must use “bstevenson” as login.
+Selecting sAMAccountName, users will have to utilize it when using the VDP Administration Tool.
+For instance, in this case , the user “Brandon Stevenson”must use “bstevenson” as his login identifier.

 User search pattern

-The last parameter to configure LDAP users is the “User search pattern.
-This parameter has to be a valid search query to be executed in the Domain Controller to get the full list of users.
-Why is it needed?
-At login time, when a user tries to connect to Virtual DataPort, the server will do the following:
+The last parameter to configure LDAP users is the “User search pattern”.
+This parameter must be a valid search query executed in the Domain Controller to retrieve the full list of users.
+Why is it necessary?
+At login time, when a user tries to connect to Virtual DataPort, the server will perform the following:

-• When connected, it searches for the users to get the one having as value of the sAMAccountName (or any other attribute configured in the previous section) the same value as the user entered in the Login field when connecting to DataPort.
+- When connected, it searches for users aiming to find the one whose sAMAccountName value (or any other attribute configured in the previous section) matches the value the user entered in the Login field when connecting to Virtual DataPort.

-• If the user is found, the server will get the DistinguishedName (DN) of the user.
+- If the user is found, the server retrieves its DistinguishedName (DN).

-• Finally, it delegates to the LDAP server the authentication using the DN and the password provided by the user (if LDAP authentication is ok, then the user is authorized to connect to DataPort).
+- Finally, it delegates the authentication process to the LDAP server using the DN and the password provided by the user. if LDAP authentication is successful, the user is granted authorization to connect to VDP).

-We are going to use ADexplorer to help us to create the LDAP query (click on Search > Search Container).
-For searching users we have to find an attribute with that information.
-Returning to the user’s attributes screenshot, you can see an attribute with this value:
+We are going to use AD Explorer to help us in creating the LDAP query (click on Search > Search Container).
+To search for users, we have to find an attribute with that information.
+Referring back to the user’s attributes screenshot, you can see an attribute with this value:

 objectClass = top;person;organizationalPerson;user

-Clicking on the “Add” button, we can see a query (the selected text) which is the LDAP query expression to use in the “User search pattern” parameter in Virtual DataPort.
+Clicking on the “Add” button, we can see a query (the circled text) which is the LDAP query expression to use in the “User search pattern” parameter in Virtual DataPort.

 Clicking on the “Search” button we can test this query:

-In this current search, Computers are returned too (they have the same objectClass=user value).
-In this case we can modify our query to filter the computers out by adding the following to the search: objectClass is not computer.
+In the current search results, Computers are returned too (as they have the same objectClass=user value).
+In this case we can modify our query to filter the computers out by adding the following condition : objectClass is not computer.

 Our final LDAP search query is: